Deep Indexed Active Learning for Matching Heterogeneous Entity Representations: Experiments

 \subsubsection{Choice of Training Data}

-To validate the intuition presented in Section \ref{sec:blockertrainingdata}, we compare \sysname, where the blocker is trained to drive apart embeddings of ``easy" non-duplicates, to a system similar to \sysname\ except the blocker is trained to separate hard negatives, i.e. near duplicates.
-Table \ref{tab:negatives} evaluates, on all three metrics, the two systems, where Labeled negatives represent the latter system and Random Negatives represent \sysname.
-We notice that Random Negatives achieves higher recall on $\cand$ jumping from 80\% to 92\% and from 76\% to 88\%!
+To validate the intuition presented in Section \ref{sec:blockertrainingdata}, we compare \sysname, where the blocker is trained to drive apart embeddings of ``easy" non-duplicates, to where the blocker is trained to separate the ``difficult" labeled negatives ($T-T_p$) chosen during \sysname's AL loop.
+Table \ref{tab:negatives} evaluates, on all three metrics, the two systems.
+We observe that Random Negatives achieves higher recall on $\cand$ providing absolute gains of $12-25\%$ over Labeled negatives on the product datasets!
 This subsequently results in much better F1 scores on both evaluation measures, compared to Labeled Negatives.
-Note that the \dittoAdapt\ method used the labeled negatives and this could be one primary reason why its performance is so much worse than ours.
+We note here that Random Negatives while significantly improving recall of blocker, can be detrimental to precision if used to train the Matcher.
+On product datasets, a matcher trained with random negatives suffers a loss of $30-60\%$ in precision compared to labeled negatives.